SkyDecor Laminates launch a new range of Laminates - www.lokmattimes.com

 SkyDecor Laminates launch a new range of Laminates

-PNN Indore (Madhya Pradesh) [India], December 9: SkyDecor Laminates Pvt.
-Ltd. announced the grand launch of 'Design Master 1 ...
+Indore (Madhya Pradesh) [India], December 09: SkyDecor Laminates Pvt.
+Ltd. announced the grand launch of ‘Design Master 1 MM+ ...

 Mushtaq Ali Rangwala, Managing Director, of Star Plywood (Indore), and Distributor of SkyDecor said, “Skydecor Laminates has always been committed to innovation and excellence.
 With Design Master 1 MM+ and Acrylish – Volume 2, we have taken another step forward.
 The new laminates not only enhance the visual aesthetics but also serve the purpose of functional utility.
 We aim to provide our customers with something new and better every time.”